Entering the European market for dried tropical fruit

 Snack segment

-Approximately 40% of imported dried tropical fruit in Europe is sold as snacks.
-The consumption of natural dried tropical fruit (dried mango, in particular) is increasing, but the large market share is still mostly accounted for by sugar infused dried tropical fruit.
+Approximately 70% of imported dried tropical fruit in Europe is sold as snacks.
+The consumption of natural dried tropical fruit (dried mango, in particular) is increasing.
+But the large market share is still mostly accounted for by sugar infused dried tropical fruit.

 Currently, the most popular dried tropical fruit is dried mango, followed by dried pineapple.
 The snack segment is served by packing companies, which repack and brand imported bulk tropical fruit.
 Many of these companies pack dried tropical fruit under private labels for the European retail chains.
-Some companies have their own brands, but usually the market is concentrated and a relatively small number of companies in each of the European countries supply the snack segments.
-For examples of leading dried tropical fruit brands in Europe, please read our study on their market potential.
+Some companies have their own brands.
+Usually though, the market is concentrated and a relatively small number of companies in each of the European countries supply the snack segments.

 Ingredient segment

-The food processing segment accounts for roughly 60% of the European dried tropical fruit market.
-Several important product launches and developments are described in the trends chapter of the market potential study.
+The food processing segment accounts for roughly 30% of the European dried tropical fruit market.
 The most common dried tropical fruit ingredient users include the following:

-• The breakfast cereal industry is a major user of sugar infused dried tropical fruit.
+- Breakfast cereal industry: a major user of sugar infused dried tropical fruit.
 In order to meet consumer demand for products low in sugar, it is expected that breakfast cereal producers will increasingly use tropical dried fruit (which is infused with natural sweeteners such as concentrated fruit juice) instead of dried fruit that is sweetened with sugar syrup.

 Tips: